 . . . kai theos en ho logos.

 The first word kai means “and.”
 The second word theos means “God” and “ho” is the definitive article meaning “the.”
 The last Greek word means “word.”
 The Greek language indicates the subject by attaching the definite article to the subject.
 Therefore, ho logos is the subject and theos is the predicate.
 It is an error to translate this phrase as “the Word was a god” by arguing that the definite article does not appear before theos.
 It is also an error to insert the indefinite article before theos.
 It should be noted that the predicate confers on “the Word” the same substance, nature, or essence as the theos.
 That is, the Word has all of the attributes of God.
 Or put another way, the logos is just like theos in every way.
 If the definite article were attached to both the logos and theos, then the Greek would communicate that the logos and theos were one person.
-That is, there would be not a trinity that included God the Father and the Word – Jesus Christ.
+That is, there would not be a trinity if that included only God the Father and the Word – Jesus Christ.
 In the early Christian era this was known as the heresy of Sabellianism.
 The following quotes help to clarify the issue.
 They come from the biblical scholars B. F. Wescott and F. F. Bruce,

 The predicate (God) stands emphatically first, as in iv.
 4. It is necessarily without the article (qeos and not ho theos) inasmuch as it describes the nature of the’ Word and does not identify His Person.
 It would be pure Sabellianism to say “the Word was ho theos.”
 No idea of inferiority of nature is suggested by the form of expression, which simply affirms the true deity of the Word.
 Compare for the converse statement of the true humanity of Christ . . .
 On the other hand it will be noticed that “the Word” is placed in personal relation to “God” (ho theos) spoken of absolutely in the second clause; while in the third clause “the Word” is declared to be “God,” and so included in the unity of the Godhead.
 Thus we are led to conceive that the divine nature is essentially in the Son, and at the same time that the Son can be regarded, according to that which is His peculiar characteristic, in relation to God as God.
 He is the “image of God” . . . and not simply of the Father.